mithunshanbhag/mithunshanbhag.github.io/_posts/2026-07-09-spc-concept2.md

 Use daily bite-sized comic strips to create cohesive teams.
 Drive internal workplace comms in an engaging way.

+## App form

+- Primary interaction will be via Slack bot (or Microsoft Teams bot, or Google Workspace bot).
+- Web app for configuration and analytics.

 ## Step 1: Identify key workplace objectives

-Choose what you want to emphasize and reinforce.
+Choose what you want to emphasize and reinforce in your workplace.
 Some examples:

 - Employee morale
 - Employee wellness